hashicorp/field-workshops-terraform/instructor-guides/azure_intro_to_terraform_INSTRUCTOR_GUIDE.md

-# Intro to Terraform - Instructor Guide
+# Intro to Terraform on Azure - Instructor Guide

 This guide will prepare you to deliver a half-day [Introduction to Terraform on Azure Workshop](https://hashicorp.github.io/field-workshops-terraform/azure/terraform).
 This workshop content is suitable for HashiCorp community members, prospects and customers.
 The workshop is a combination of lecture slides and hands-on labs that introduce new users to Terraform features.
 This workshop focuses on open-source features and is targeted toward new users.
 The workshop may be presented in-person, over the web, or as a self-guided tutorial.